Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: Simulation Results and Discussions

 \subsection{Performance of MDPF NNs}

-In this part, we evaluate the performance of the proposed MDPF NNs, where the magnitude information is added to the loss function of the phase feedback.
+The focus of this subsection shifts to the evaluation of the MDPF NNs, proposed for enhancing the feedback process, using the first SCM dataset.
+One significant modification introduced in the MDPF strategy is the incorporation of magnitude information into the loss function, specifically targeting phase feedback.

-Different from the compression and feedback of the CSI magnitude, the compression of the CSI phase is dependent on the CSI magnitude.
-Therefore, when evaluating the feedback accuracy of the CSI phase, we do not directly calculate the NMSE between the original and the reconstructed CSI phase but the NMSE between the original and the reconstructed complex CSI, i.e.,
+An intriguing aspect of compressing and feedback for RIS-UE CSI phase lies in its dependence on the CSI magnitude.
+This relationship suggests that a simple NMSE computation between the original and the reconstructed RIS-UE CSI phase isn't straightforward.
+Rather, an NMSE determination between the original and the reconstructed complex RIS-UE CSI is required, which is mathematically represented as: